thaddavis/prettier-vscode-setup/README.md

 ## STEP 1

+- You will need an existing or new project to use Prettier

-- add `example-code` directory with the following test file extensions ie:
+- To learn Prettier with a dummy project, add an `example-code` directory with the following test file extensions ie:

 ```
 example-code